-Any Hamilton student with a serious interest in science research is encouraged to explore the possibility of a summer grant.
-Grants are awarded to rising sophomores, juniors and seniors.
+Any Hamilton student with a serious interest in science research who can meet the following requirements is encouraged to explore the Summer Science Research Fellowship (SSRF).

-PLEASE NOTE: Competition for science research grants becomes more intense each year, and no student can be assured of being awarded a grant.
+PLEASE NOTE: Competition becomes more intense each year, and no student can be assured that they will be awarded a Fellowship.
 We encourage all students to back up their applications by applying for off-campus research positions and by pursuing other summer employment opportunities.

 About the Program

-Substantial funding for summer research is provided by Hamilton College.
-Additional support for student research comes from grants received by individual faculty members from the National Science Foundation, National Institutes of Health, the Petroleum Research Fund of the American Chemical Society and the Research Corporation.
+Substantial funding for the SSRF is provided by Hamilton College.
+Additional support for student research comes from grants received by individual faculty members from the National Science Foundation, the National Institutes of Health, the Petroleum Research Fund of the American Chemical Society, and the Research Corporation.
 Generous funding also comes from:

 - The Ralph E. Hansmann Science Student Support Fund